Crazy8unny/Bandit-Bot/README.md

 - Per-server configuration system
 - A logging system

-Banditbot-Class differs from [Banditbot](https://github.com/AnIdiotsBandit/Banditbot/) in one thing and one thing only: it's built using *Classes* and not functions.
+Banditbot-Class differs from [Banditbot](https://github.com/AnBandit/Banditbot/) in one thing and one thing only: it's built using *Classes* and not functions.
 That's it, the rest should be functionally identical.

 Need support?
-Join the [Idiot's Bandit Community](https://discord.gg/4NE4bk7)!
+Join the [Bandit Community](https://discord.gg/4NE4bk7)!

 ## Requirements